 As we enter 2020, one big question is whether the European Union will bring in legislation on corporate human rights and environmental due diligence.
 In 2019, pressure for an EU-wide approach increased and went beyond NGOs and activists, as cocoa importing companies, Fairtrade and Rainforest Alliance called on the EU to put in place effective measures.

-With several countries adopting a range of laws that mandate corporate due diligence (or a form of transparency), many international companies are facing an increasingly complex patchwork of due diligence-type regulations.
+With several countries adopting a range of laws that mandate corporate due diligence, many international companies are facing an increasingly complex patchwork of due diligence-type regulations.

 Apart from national laws, leading companies are also adapting their policies to fit the UN Guiding Principles for Business and Human Rights or the OECD's Due Diligence Guidance for Responsible Business Conduct - two global frameworks that set out broad rules for corporate due diligence.

 While some of the new regulations focus on issues such as child labour and modern slavery, there is a trend towards mandatory due diligence for human rights and responsible conduct more broadly.
 The French duty of vigilance law, adopted in 2017, is the best-known example.
 Germany and Finland might move ahead with similar business regulations in 2020.

 A legal floor that compels companies to assess and address their negative impacts could be a watershed moment for sustainability.

 It would further a demand that ISEAL and its members have long been advocates for; that companies need to adopt transparent and effective supply chain policies and invest in the most problematic areas of their supply chain.